moelholm/moelholm.github.io/_posts/2017-07-24-spring-43-using-a-taskdecorator-to-copy-mdc-data-to-async-threads.md

 }
 ```

-The <em>decorate()</em> method takes one <em>Runnable</em> and returns another one.
+The `decorate()` method takes one `Runnable` and returns another one.

-Here, I basically wrap the original <em>Runnable</em> and maintain the MDC data around a delegation to its <em>run()</em> method.
+Here, I basically wrap the original `Runnable` and maintain the MDC data around a delegation to its `run()` method.

 ### Conclusion
 It is actually quite easy to copy MDC data from a Web thread context onto the asynchronous threads' context.

 The technique shown here isn't limited to copying MDC data.
-You can use it to copy other <em>ThreadLocal</em> data as well.
-You can also use the <em>TaskDecorator</em> for something completely different.
+You can use it to copy other `ThreadLocal` data as well.
+You can also use the `TaskDecorator` for something completely different.
 Logging, measure asynchronous method durations, swallowing exceptions, exiting the JVM - whatever makes you happy.

 A big thank you to Joris Kuipers (<a href="https://twitter.com/jkuipers" target="_new">@jkuipers</a>) for making me aware of this new functionality in Spring Framework 4.3.
 An awesome tip 🤗.